Jhuljhuli

 Jhuljhuli is a mid-sized village, located in the district of South West Delhi, in the state of Delhi in India.
 It has a population of about 1502 persons, and headed by gram panchayat which is headed by elderly's of the village.
 There are around 279 households in the area.
-Here majority of the people are from Yadav caste.
+The village is dominated by the people of Yadav community.